-Thoroughly read the INSTALLATION MANUAL before installing the genset.
-Safe operation and top performance can be obtained only with proper genset installation.
+Thoroughly read the OPERATOR'S MANUAL before operating the genset.
+Safe operation and top performance can be obtained only when equipment is operated and maintained properly.

-The following symbols in this Manual alert you to potential hazards to the operator, service person and equipment.
+The following symbols in this manual alert you to potential hazards to the operator, service person and equipment.

-ADANGER Alerts you to an immediate hazard which will result in severe personal injury or death.
+A DANGER alerts you to an immediate hazard which will result in severe personal injury or death.

-AWARNING Alerts you to a hazard or unsafe practice which can result in severe personal injury or death.
+AWARNING alerts you to a hazard or unsafe practice which can result in severe personal injury or death.

-ACAUTION Alerts you to a hazard or unsafe practice which can result in personal injury or equipment damage.
+ACAUTION alerts you to a hazard or unsafe practice which can result in personal injury or equipment damage.